Renardjojo/PetForDesktop/README.md

 - Works on MacOs and Linux...

 ## What in the future ?
 You can easily check out the [roadmap](https://github.com/Renardjojo/PetDesktop/projects?query=is%3Aopen) but remember that this software is open source.
 That means you can fork it and modify or contribute to it for anyone!
 The MTI license allows you to do this, so take advantage of it.
+Follow the evolution of the project here

 ## Disclamer:
 The concept of this application is inspired by another application called [Babafriend](https://hempuli.itch.io/baba-friend).
 This application is close source and does not allow me to customize the code base and features ...
 Now you can.